karlbuscheck/karlbuscheck/README.md

 - [A machine learning model that predicts fake news](https://github.com/karlbuscheck/fake-news-ml-model)
 - [The time I gave a presentation about a cool, new AI tool and literally blew my professor’s mind](https://leaveyventures.substack.com/p/i-gave-a-presentation-about-a-cool)

+## In The Pipeline
+- The Podcast Recommendation Engine
+- An Ode to Coding
+- How I Turned My Textbook Into a Podcast

 ## Favorite Tools
 - Python, pandas, scikit-learn, and NotebookLM